-Lisa’s first solo exhibition took place in May 2014, following her initiatives on behalf of the world’s leading bear rescue organizations, including Animals Asia, Wildlife SOS, and Libearty Bear Sanctuary.
+Lisa’s first solo exhibition took place in May 2014, following her initiatives on behalf of the world’s leading bear rescue organizations, including Animals Asia, Wildlife SOS, and Liberty Bear Sanctuary.
 Her visit to the latter in Romania in 2013 sparked her idea to use her art to tell the stories of endangered animals, which have no voice.
 That idea lies at the heart of all of Lisa’s wildlife artwork and, she says, is on a par with creating the art itself.

-Lisa Ann Watkins works mainly in graphite, coloured pencils, and pastels but also is developing her oil techniques.
-Of all media, she acknowledges that coloured pencils always seem to have the greater pull for her, perhaps because they allow her a control not achieved with her other tools.
+Lisa Ann Watkins works mainly in graphite, colored pencils, and pastels but also is developing her oil techniques.
+Of all media, she acknowledges that colored pencils always seem to have the greater pull for her, perhaps because they allow her a control not achieved with her other tools.
 After a specialist colored pencil magazine asked her to create a step-by-step feature for its readers.
 She used wet pencils for the underpainting and up to 20 layers of dry pencil, built up to achieve the texture of the animal’s fur.
 Subsequently, Aussie was juried into the May 2015 UK Coloured Pencil Society (UKCPS) Open Exhibition at Menier Gallery in London.)

-2015 was a whirlwind year with of course, the UKCPS exhibition & Lisa also exhibited again at “Nature in Art” as part of The Wildlife Art Society International (TWASI) annual exhibition.
-She currently has work on display at Miners in Sling, among other venues.
+2015 was a whirlwind year with, of course, the UKCPS exhibition & Lisa also exhibited again at “Nature in Art” as part of The Wildlife Art Society International (TWASI) annual exhibition.
+She currently has artwork on display at Miners in Sling, among other venues.
 Last year also saw the signing of a licensing deal to supply some of the country’s leading home decorating stores & also her work being featured in further publications, including a specialist book.

 While preparing for this year’s show at Nature in Art Lisa is finalizing plans for a series of specialist art classes she’ll be offering.

 Lisa often receives People’s Choice awards in West Gloucestershire Art Society (WGAS) exhibitions in her home county of Gloucestershire.
 January 2016 saw her portrait of Stella the French Bulldog receiving a Special Merit in the annual Light Space & Time All Women international open art competition, a very prestigious achievement.
 May ’16 also saw Lisa scoop 2 awards at this year’s UKCPS Open International exhibition at the Menier Gallery in London.
-Not only did she pick up the SAA award for best in category but also The Artist award for Reserve Best in Show!
+Not only did she pick up the SAA award for best in a category but also The Artist award for Reserve Best in Show!